Nope, not just another "Harp" site - this is SLIDEMEISTER!

 You see, greatness only comes from originality; everything else is copy-cat, cheap and usually even laughable.

 Sadly, we also lost Franz Chmel about the same time Toots left us.
 I sent a note of condolence to his wife, and she returned one sharing her heart with me. (what a sweetheart!)
 Do you really think she's expecting someone to fill Franz's shoes?
-While a spouse can be "replaced" with another, anyone who's gone through it will tell you the "original" can never be duplicated.
+While a spouse surely can be "replaced" with another, anyone who's gone through it will tell you the "original" can never be duplicated.
 When the original is gone: the original is gone.